flintproject/Flint/CONTRIBUTING.md

 --------

 The following general rules apply for our collaborative development.
-* Send a patch on <https://github.com/flintproject/Flint/pulls>.
+* Open a pull request on <https://github.com/flintproject/Flint/pulls>.
 * Run tests before submitting a pull request.
-* Augment tests with any functional change.
+* Augment tests so that any functional changes made are also tested.
 * Follow the master branch of the git repository, on which next release is based.
 * The release cycle is intended to be six months.
 * Optionally, subscribe the official mailing list <flint-discuss@googlegroups.com>.